kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 10: March 11, 2020

+**Today's Progress**: I worked on the Haskell repo.
+I'm taking Haskell course this semester so I started following the Learn You a Haskell for Great Good and I've played around with ghci prompt.

+**Thoughts**: Functional programming here we go!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/learning-haskell/commit/ae2f47a7f1b92a4bbbd0735c023d65de9afd3cb9)

+---

 ### Day 9: March 10, 2020

 **Today's Progress**: I worked on the Angular application.
 I worked on the ProductService.
 Still trying to fix the issues with the shopping-cart db.
 I also started my haskell repo.